Probable Event Constrained Optimization and A Data-embedded Solution Paradigm: The Proposed Solution Paradigm for PECO: Data-embedded Deterministication

-We first discuss the rationality of the direct use of historical data as input for determinisfying a PCCO problem.
-For the uncertainty in engineering problems, the construction of the probability triple, i.e., ($\Upxi$, $\Upxi$, $P$), is generally based on engineers' experience which mainly comes from the analysis on historical data and/or observations together with some assumptions.
-While mistakes and/or inaccuracy can occur in the process of constructing the probability triple, this issue does not exist in the data-based methods since they don't need this process.
-Second, we discuss the rationality of Assumption 1.
-Normally, we care about the outcomes of $\xi$ which occurred in history, especially those frequently appeared.
-If $\mathcal{D}$ is properly measured in history, $\mathcal{D}_\alpha$ should contain all high-probability outcomes of $\xi$ that we are interested and, of course, contain all boundary-forming data points.
-In other words, we can consider that, if an outcome of $\xi$ hasn't occurred in history, it's neither of interest nor a boundary-forming data point.
+We first discuss the rationality of the direct use of historical data as input for determinisfying a PECO problem.
+In engineering practice, the construction of the probability triple, i.e., ($\Upxi$, $\Upxi$, $P$), is generally based on engineers' experience, which comes mainly from the analysis on historical data and/or observations together with some assumptions.
+While inaccuracy can occur in the process of constructing the probability triple, such an issue does not exist in the proposed data-embedded method since it does not need the process of constructing probability triples.
+Second, we'd like to discuss the rationality of Assumption 1.
+Normally, engineers care about the outcomes of $\xi$ which occurred in history, especially those that frequently appeared.
+If $\mathcal{D}$ is properly measured in history, $\mathcal{D}_\alpha$ should contain all high-probability outcomes of $\xi$ that engineers are interested in and, of course, contain all boundary-forming data points.
+In other words, we can consider that, if a scenario of $\xi$ never occurred in history, it's neither of interest nor a boundary-forming data point.
 In light of this, we have a reasonable hypothesis that the boundary-forming data points defined in Definitions \ref{def:adpfs} and \ref{def:adpos} are generally some frequently appeared data points in history.

-\section{The Proposed Solution Paradigm for PCCO: Strategic Data Selection}
+\section{The Proposed Solution Paradigm for PECO: Strategic Data Selection}